Shireoaks

-Shireoaks is a former pit village and civil parish in Nottinghamshire, located between Worksop and Thorpe Salvin on the border with South Yorkshire.
-The population of the civil parish was 1,432 at the 2011 census.
+Shireoaks is a village and civil parish in Nottinghamshire, located between Worksop and Thorpe Salvin on the border with South Yorkshire and Derbyshire.
+The population of the civil parish was 1,432 at the 2011 census, and this increased to 1,774 in the 2021 census.

+The Chesterfield Canal and River Ryton both run through the village.
+The A57 between Sheffield and Worksop passes close to the village and there are rail services to Sheffield, Lincoln and Cleethorpes on the Sheffield to Lincoln Line, which has a station at Shireoaks railway station.

+History

 Shireoaks colliery was opened in 1854.
 It was closed on 25 May 1991 and was capped in August 1992.
 The depth of the shaft was 483.5m and the shaft's diameter was 3.66m.

-The Chesterfield Canal and River Ryton both run through the village.
-The main A57 between Sheffield and Worksop passes close to the village and there are rail services to Sheffield, Lincoln and Cleethorpes on the Sheffield to Lincoln Line, which has a station at Shireoaks railway station.

 Facilities

-Current facilities include a convenience store, which is also the post office, a small shop, wine bar, school, village hall, Sports and Social Club, with bowling green and football pitch.
-The village has one pub, the Hewett Arms.
-A former pub, the Station Hotel, has been converted into a private dwelling.
+The current facilities in the village include a convenience store that also functions as the post office, a small shop, a wine bar & restaurant, a primary school, a village hall, three private fishing lakes, and the Sports and Social Club which features a bowling green and a football pitch.
+Additionally, the village boasts a part-time pub called the Hewett Arms, located in the grounds of Shireoaks Hall.
+The former Station Hotel, next to the level crossing, has been converted into a private dwelling.